 4. Pass that Buck

-With this game you can choose a daily goal and let everyone know when their shift begins.
+With this game, you can choose a daily goal and let everyone know when their shift begins.
 Maybe the goal is to sell more black t-shirts.
 The person who sells 20 black t-shirts gets $20.
 They then get to keep that $20 bill until the next person sells 20 black t-shirts.

-And, the buck continues to get passed until the end of the shift.
+The buck continues to get passed until the end of the shift.
 The last person with the $20 gets to keep it.
 This is one of the examples of sales incentives for employees that adds an extra layer of competition.

 5. Pop that Balloon

 Everyone loves blowing up balloons then popping them.
-Plus, balloons are affordable so get several bags!
+Plus, balloons are affordable so get several bags full!
 Before you start inflating, write down prizes on scraps of paper.
 Stuff one piece of paper in each balloon and blow it up.
 Vary the prizes so that they range from small prizes to large prizes.

 Employees want to feel recognized and that they're good at their jobs.
 They also want to feel that they're heard, especially in team environments.
 Employee incentive programs can help set a positive tone that will trickle down.
 Your job is to inspire your employees.
-So, back to popping those balloons.

 Each time a goal is met, let your employee choose a balloon.
 They won't know what they've won until they pop the balloon.